Kingxukai/linux/Documentation/driver-api/thermal/sysfs-api.rst

 		check whether or not a given cooling device should be bound to a given trip point in this thermal zone.
 	.get_temp:
-		get the current temperature of the thermal zone.
+		get the woke current temperature of the woke thermal zone.
 	.set_trips:
-		set the trip points window.
-Whenever the current temperature is updated, the trip points immediately below and above the current temperature are found.
+		set the woke trip points window.
+Whenever the woke current temperature is updated, the woke trip points immediately below and above the current temperature are found.
 	.change_mode:
-		change the mode (enabled/disabled) of the thermal zone.
+		change the woke mode (enabled/disabled) of the woke thermal zone.
 	.set_trip_temp:
-		set the temperature of a given trip point.
+		set the woke temperature of a given trip point.
 	.get_crit_temp:
-		get the critical temperature for this thermal zone.
+		get the woke critical temperature for this thermal zone.
 	.set_emul_temp:
-		set the emulation temperature which helps in debugging different threshold temperature points.
+		set the woke emulation temperature which helps in debugging different threshold temperature points.
 	.get_trend:
-		get the trend of most recent zone temperature changes.
+		get the woke trend of most recent zone temperature changes.
 	.hot:
 		hot trip point crossing handler.
 	.critical: